 Pro Shop: 603-726-3076 ext.
 231

-To manage the racquet-sports complex, Owl's Nest Resort hired Cosmin Chiujdea as director.
-At Owl's Nest Resort, he has carpetered together a program to meet the needs of both tennis and pickleball players every day.
+Cosmin ("Cos") Chiujdea directs the racquet-sports complex.
+Originally from Romania, where he ranked among the Top 10 juniors, he moved to the U.S. in 2006 to join the New Jersey Institute of Technology men's team.
+After graduation, his career took him to clubs and summer junior camps in Maine and Massachusetts before taking over the tennis operations at Owl's Nest Resort in the spring of 2023.
+His programs focus on meeting the needs of both tennis and pickleball players (and, in winter, paddle tennis players).
 For tennis, that includes a weekly roster of clinics at all levels (including beginners), drill sessions, men's and ladies' nights, and, during the summer, two weeks of junior day camps.
 For pickleball, he stages introductory clinics as well as open play sessions, and over the winter he adds instruction in paddle tennis.

 Court Complex.
 The sports complex includes a combined golf and tennis pro shop, with decks that overlook the courts.
 Two of the eight red-clay courts there are separately fenced and each has bleachers capable of seating up to 200.
 The pickleball also has a pair of exhibition courts, separate from the others and lighted for night play.